aoakley/cotswoldjam/README.md

 ## Disclaimer

 1. This is my first attempt at a Github repository.
 I may mess things up.
 2. I have only tested these scripts on my own machines.
 I may mess YOUR COMPUTER up.
 The SD card shrinking and duplication utilities, in particular, MIGHT COMPLETELY TRASH YOUR MACHINE by overwriting, for example, your root or boot partitions.
-I **STRONGLY** recommend testing these on a virtual machine until this repo is in a mature state (current state: not mature).
+I **STRONGLY** recommend testing these on a virtual machine until this repo is in a fully mature state (current state: medium mature; these utilities have been used by half a dozen or more people for several months, and nobody's lost any data yet).
 You can use USB port pass-through to test this on VMs; for example the Extension Pack on Virtualbox will enable USB2 & USB3 ports at full speed (by default Virtualbox supports only USB1 speeds).
 Alternatively, test on a real machine for which you have tried and tested backups.

 # Command line --help